 Emerging HOPE's interpersonal skills are our best quality.
 They are comfortable in presenting a positive public image interacting with potential donors and communicating with various levels of stakeholder.

-Emerging HOPE takes great pride in running a successful organization and in developing relationships.
+Emerging HOPE takes considerable pride in running a successful organization and in developing relationships.

 Emerging HOPE is committed to helping people live healthy lives.